magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.2.1 =
+* Added ability to change 'Default Post Status' in settings.

 = 1.2 =
 * NEW: When using the batch duplication tool if a parent and child are in the duplicate batch then the relationship will be maintained in the desitination site.
 * UI Improvements